-Most of our students elect to do their practica at one of the five captive placements at The Family Institute at Northwestern University (described in detail below), which is only one block from the Psychology Department, thus keeping transportation time for fulfilling clinical training hours minimal.
+Most of our students elect to do their practica at one of the six captive placements at The Family Institute at Northwestern University (described in detail below), which is only one block from the Psychology Department, thus keeping transportation time for fulfilling clinical training hours minimal.
 Most cases are seen at the Evanston location of The Family Institute, although students may elect to see some clients at one of The Family Institute's satellite locations (e.g., Downtown Chicago) to further increase the diversity of their case load.
 At the Family Institute students get formal contact with a range of clinical populations and clinical tasks within the context of research-oriented practica.
 Thus, our students have the opportunity to participate in clinical research in an applied setting, allowing for greater integration between their research and clinical training.
 In addition to ongoing research projects conducted within each practicum, students may also submit proposals to The Family Institute to conduct their own research project using data collected from Family Institute clients and/or therapists.
-Supervision in all five captive practica occurs primarily in a group setting, broadening the range of cases each student is exposed to and allowing them to learn from supervision of other students' cases in addition to their own.
+Supervision in all six captive practica occurs primarily in a group setting, broadening the range of cases each student is exposed to and allowing them to learn from supervision of other students' cases in addition to their own.
 Individual supervision is provided when the supervisor deems it appropriate.
 The group format also allows students to learn more about supervision by observing and contributing to the supervision of other students.
-The program obtains evaluations from clinical supervisors on each practicum student twice a year to ensure students are making adequate progress in the development of their clinical skills and take appropriate action when that is not the case (see Evaluation of Student Progress section below).
+The program obtains evaluations from clinical supervisors on each practicum student twice a year to ensure students are making adequate progress in the development of their clinical skills and take appropriate action when that is not the case (see Evaluation of Student Progress_section below).

 Due to limited resources, Family Institute practica cannot be guaranteed for students in their fourth year of practicum (fifth year in the program) and beyond, but, rather, will be on a space available basis.
 Thus, students in their fourth year of practica and beyond are encouraged to seek outside practica.
-The DCT will solicit TFI practicum preferences from students for the following year in January to ensure that students in their fourth year of practicum will know if there is space available for them in the Family Institute practica in time for them to arrange an outside practicum.
+The Associate DCT will solicit TFI practicum preferences from students for the following year in January to ensure that students in their fourth year of practicum will know if there is space available for them in the Family Institute practica in time for them to arrange an outside practicum.
+Proposed changes to students' selections must be first brought to the DCT or Associate DCT and then requested of TFI supervisors.

-Students are free to propose taking practica at any training site of their choosing.
+Students are free to apply for faculty approval for training sites other than TFI.
 No one issue will serve as a litmus test for whether a proposed practicum outside of The Family Institute practica will be approved.
-However, each such proposed practicum will be evaluated against the program's stated ideals for practica experience and determinations will be made on a case by case basis by the DCT together with any of the program faculty who wish to have a vote in the decision.
+However, each such proposed practicum will be evaluated against the program's stated ideals for practicum experience, and determinations will be made on a case by case basis.
 There is a form to submit to propose an external practicum placement, and you are encouraged to meet with the Associate DCT in addition to your primary advisor to plan out your practicum decisions.
 The criteria for consideration for an external practicum or a practicum that exceeds the standard number of hours are included in Appendix D of this handbook.